nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 |[Config Contexts](../models/extras/configcontext.md)|Config contexts can be used to provide additional data that you can't natively store in Nautobot.|

 ### Examples of Plugins Defining Additional Providers

+Additional Git providers can be added by using Nautobot's flexible plugin system.

 |Name|Summary|Related Plugin|
 |:--|:--|:--|
 |Backup Configs|Backup configuration data.|[Golden Config](https://github.com/nautobot/nautobot-plugin-golden-config)|